ngalruppin/HERE-Mobility-Demand-API-Developer-Guide-Beta/DemandDevGuide_BookRide.md

 4. Call *CreateRideRequest*, passing the ID of the chosen offer.
 If successful, this call returns a **Ride** object.

 >**Notes**:
->* The initial status of the returned **Ride** object will be PROCESSING, meaning that the Ride is waiting for the supplier to accept the booking and assign a driver.
+>* The initial status of the returned **Ride** object will be PROCESSING, meaning that the ride is waiting for the supplier to accept the booking and assign a driver.
 Call *GetRide* repeatedly to track the ride's status changes.
 >* This workflow may be repeated as necessary, if a booking request fails.

 ----